jesse-richardville/Cyclistic-Case-Study/readme.md

 # Cyclistic Case Study

 ## Intro:
 This case study was completed as part of the Capstone unit of the Google Data Analytics Professional Certificate.
-R and Power BI have been used to complete this case study, which has been posted online through GitHub.
+R and Power BI have been used to analyze one year of historical bike-share company data to explore customer usage to maximize annual membership and make recommendations based on the results.

 ## Brief: